Liaojiyong/ELMK/README.md

 ## 4. Training

-To train our model on subgraph:
+To train our multi-path encoder on subgraph:

 Run